TheAgileMCB/reading-notes/README.md

 ![Matthew Barnhart](/images/resume-img.jpg)

 ### About Me
-Hi.
+Hi!
 I'm Matthew Barnhart. (he/him) I'm Iowa's first Digital Marketing/Developer Apprentice.I'm an experienced coffee professional with a demonstrated history of working in the entertainment industry.
 I'm skilled in analytical thinking, WordPress, employee training, knowledge management, and building strong relationships.
 I am a strong operations professional with a desire  to use my abilities to grow and market community organizations in service to the arts, ecological and economic sustainability, and the well-being and care for all mankind.

 ## Welcome to GitHub Pages